Completing a Dynamic Youth Award (DYA)

 • Disability

-Youth Scotland will ask for a sample of the portfolios from the submission.
-You will need to scan or photograph the challenge sheets, and send these to the Awards team.
+When completing your candidate registration on Awards Force, you will also be asked for samples of the portfolios from the submission.
+We ask for a minimum of 2 samples or 10% of the submission, which ever is greater.
+If you are submitting for juts one young person then you would upload a sample just for them.
+You will need to scan or photograph the challenge sheets, and and use the Evidence tab on Awards Force to upload the samples.
 These will be standardised to check that the quality of the awards is being upheld.
-After standardisation you will receive feedback, and you will either have your certificates sent back to you, or you will be asked to make changes before this can happen.
+After standardisation you will receive feedback, and you will either have your certificates sent back to you, or you will be asked to make changes and resubmit before this can happen.

-Standardisation happens fortnightly, and certificates will be sent out within one month of standardisation.
+Standardisation happens weekly, and certificates will be sent out within two weeks of standardisation.

 Once a young person has completed an award this should be celebrated!
 This might be by sharing on social media or holding a celebration event.

-If the young person completes a second DYA the hours from their first will be included on their certificate.
 Once they reach 14 years old they can push themselves further and complete a Youth Achievement Award.
-The DYA counts towards up to 30 hours of the Bronze Youth Achievement Award.
+The DYA can count towards up to 30 hours of the Bronze Youth Achievement Award.